overhangio/tutor/docs/local.rst

 ::

-    tutor config interactive
+    tutor config save

 This is the only non-automatic step in the install process.
 You will be asked various questions about your Open edX platform and appropriate configuration files will be generated.
-If you would like to automate this step then you should run ``tutor config interactive`` once.
+If you would like to automate this step then you should run ``tutor config save`` once.
 After that, there will be a ``config.yml`` file at the root of the project folder: this file contains all the configuration values for your platform, such as randomly generated passwords, domain names, etc.

 If you want to run a fully automated install, upload the ``config.yml`` file to wherever you want to run Open edX.
 You can then entirely skip the configuration step.